Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-This implies that for a fixed value of $M(T)$, the rBTS scheme provides the smallest MSE among all possible $\FintN_T$-measurable sampling schemes.
-Equivalently, if we only consider $\Fint_T$-measurable sampling, the iBTS scheme achieves the lowest MSE.

-These results nest the ones of \cite{oomen2006}, whose model is equivalent to the TTSV model (with a doubly-stochastic Poisson process satisfying Assumption \eqref{ass:intensity_restrictions}) with a \emph{constant tick variance} $\varsigma(t) = \varsigma_c$, such that the only source of heterogeneity of the returns throughout a trading day is a varying sampling intensity.
-We thoroughly illustrate this in Appendix \ref{sec:ComparisonOomen2006}, where we also provide details for the MSE computations of \cite{oomen2006}.\footnote{ The past literature on sampling schemes often uses inconsistent terminologies, which requires special care when comparing the results among different papers.
-E.g., \cite{oomen2006} refers to BTS as sampling with respect to the ``expected number of transactions'' and to TTS as sampling with respect to the ``realized number of transactions'', which matches our definitions of iTTS and rTTS.
-Furthermore, \cite{griffin2008} differentiate between the tick and transaction time sampling, where the former samples with respect to transactions with non-zero price changes. } In summary, \cite{oomen2006} finds that in his model, sampling with respect to the observed transactions (rTTS $\mathrel{\widehat=}$ rBTS) is more efficient than sampling with respect to the sampling intensity that represents the expected number of transactions (iTTS $\mathrel{\widehat=}$ iBTS).
-This finding is coherent with the results (a) of Theorem \ref{prop:MSE_tick} and Corollary \ref{cor:BTS} for a constant $\varsigma(t)$.
+\begin{rmk} The efficiency results of Theorem~\ref{thm:EfficientSampling} (b) and (c) extend the theoretical findings of \citet[Proposition~1]{oomen2006}, who considers sampling based on observed and expected transactions in a restricted version of the TTSV price process based on a doubly stochastic Poisson process with a constant tick variance.
+Disregarding whether sampling schemes are allowed to use the information $\Phi(T)$ (also see Appendix~\ref{sec:EfficientSamplingUptoT}), the sampling schemes of \citet{oomen2006} are closely related to our $\FilintN$-adapted sampling.
+In summary, \cite{oomen2006} finds that in his model, sampling with respect to the observed transactions (i.e., rTTS $\mathrel{\widehat=}$ rBTS) is more efficient than sampling with respect to the sampling intensity that represents the expected number of transactions (i.e., iTTS $\mathrel{\widehat=}$ iBTS).
+This finding is consistent with the results of our Theorem~\ref{thm:EfficientSampling} (b) and furthermore, with Theorem \ref{prop:MSE_tick} and Corollary~\ref{cor:EfficientSamplingAppendix} in Appendix~\ref{sec:EfficientSamplingUptoT}, where we thoroughly illustrate the comparison for the setting where information on $\Phi(T)$ is used for sampling.\footnote{ The past literature on sampling schemes often uses inconsistent terminologies, which requires special care when comparing the results among different papers.
+E.g., \cite{oomen2006} refers to BTS as sampling with respect to the ``expected number of transactions'' and to TTS as sampling with respect to the ``realized number of transactions'', which matches our definitions of iTTS and rTTS, respectively.
+Furthermore, \cite{griffin2008} differentiate between the tick and transaction time sampling, where the former samples with respect to transactions with non-zero price changes.} \end{rmk}